The 10 Very Best Things to Do in Strasbourg, France

 9 | Hit the Museums

-Strasbourg offers plenty of museums, including one you might not expect: the Voodoo Museum, which is the world’s largest private collection of West African voodoo objects.
+Strasbourg offers plenty of museums, including one you might not expect: the Voodoo Museum, the world’s largest private collection of West African voodoo objects.

 Beyond voodoo, the city has plenty of art and cultural museums to visit, with the main ones listed below: